nagha95/electronic-voting-system/README.md

 Electronic voting system with AES data encryption.

 ## data
-Generate a random sample voter database "data.txt" which must be placed in the voting and counting folders to run the voting and counting processes respectively, to run read and write operations.
+Generate a random sample voter database "data.txt" which must be placed in the voting and counting folders to run the voting and counting processes respectively, for read and write operations.

 ## voting
 Voter authentication, casting votes and vote encryption and storage into the database.